CSAM EU Reporting obligations

 9. The names of the organisations acting in the public interest against child sexual abuse with which data has been shared pursuant to this Regulation;

-NCEMC for the U.S. market, PHAROS (Plateforme d'harmonisation, d'analyse, de recoupement et d'orientation des signalements) for Europe.
+- NCMEC for the U.S./Canadian market, PHAROS (Plateforme d'harmonisation, d'analyse, de recoupement et d'orientation des signalements) for France.